 Speed and accuracy of the information are of utmost importance in issuing emergency notifications.
 To expedite this process and ensure each message contains essential information, the mass notification system contains pre-scripted templates for the most probable or highest impact emergencies.
 These messages identify the situation, allow for input of the location, and identify the immediate protective action that should be taken.
 The individual authorizing the message will select the most appropriate template.
-In those cases where there are no predetermined templates in the system, the individual may craft a specific message.
+In those cases where there are no predetermined templates in the system, the individual may draft a specific message.
 The goal is to ensure people are aware of the situation and they know the steps to take to stay safe.

-Procedures Used to Notify the Campus Community In the event of a situation that poses an immediate threat to members of the campus community, the campus has various systems in place for communicating information quickly.
+Procedures Used to Notify the Campus Community

+In the event of a situation that poses an immediate threat to members of the campus community, the campus has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an emergency.
-These methods of communications include the emergency campus siren and the mass notification systems Omnilert and Alertus, which may include SMS text messages, e-mails, Twitter posts, and Facebook posts.
-Verbal announcements within buildings, emergency sirens, fire alarms, and MyUMBC posts may also be utilized.
+These methods of communications include the emergency campus siren and the mass notification systems Omnilert and Alertus, which may include SMS text messages, emails, Twitter posts, and Facebook posts.
+Verbal announcements within buildings, emergency sirens, fire alarms, and myUMBC posts may also be utilized.

-Procedures for Disseminating Emergency Information to the Larger Community (i.e., individuals and organizations outside the campus community):
+Procedures for Disseminating Emergency Information to the Larger Community

 If the campus activates its Emergency Notification System in response to a situation that poses an immediate threat beyond the campus community, the Public Information Officer will notify the larger community about the situation and steps the campus has taken to address the emergency.
-Primarily, the Office of Institutional Advancement or news and media relations are responsible for crisis communications and for updating notices on Facebook, Twitter, and other social networking platforms and for maintaining communications with news outlets, distribution of press releases, and scheduling of press conferences.
+Primarily, OIA or news and media relations are responsible for crisis communications and for updating notices on Facebook, Twitter, and other social networking platforms and for maintaining communications with news outlets, distribution of releases, and scheduling of press press conferences.

-Enrolling in the University's Mass Notification System:
+Enrolling in the University's Mass Notification Systems

-All employees and students of the campus community are encouraged to enroll in Omnilert and Alertus.
-All employees and students with a MyUMBC account and umbc.edu e-mail automatically have their umbc.edu e-mail enrolled in the system.
-They are encouraged to visit the Omnilert portal at umbc.omnilert.net/ and add phone numbers and additional e-mails.
-Members of the campus community are also encouraged to download the Alertus software program at umbc.edu/downloads/alertus/ to receive notifications on their computer while connected to UMBC Wi-Fi.
-Members of the larger community are encouraged to follow us on Twitter, Facebook, or our websites for updates.
+All employees and students of the campus community are encouraged to register for the mass notification systems at umbc.edu/go/alerts.
+All employees and students with a umbc.edu email automatically have their umbc.edu email enrolled in the system.
+They are encouraged to visit the Omnilert portal at umbc.omnilert.net/ to add phone numbers and additional emails.
+Members of the campus community are also encouraged to download the Alertus software program at umbc.edu/downloads/alertus/ to notifications on their computer while connected to UMBC WiFi.
+Members of the larger community are encouraged to follow the University and UMBC Police on social media.